TG-UserBot/TG-UserBot/docs/source/userbot/commands.rst

 Shutdown (*shutdown*)
 ---------------------
-Stops the Pyrogram client and exits the main script completely.
+Stops the Telethon client and exits the main script completely.

 **Usage:** ``.shutdown``